-In The past few years, everyone has become a photographer and wants to share every special moment with the world.
+In the past few years, everyone has become a photographer and wants to share every special moment with the world.
 Wedding guests take pictures because they want to remember the special day without the intention of being rude.
-There is absolutely no concern with this in everyday situations, however, when it comes to once-in-a-lifetime occasions such as a wedding, seeing life behind a camera or iPhone may cause a problem, especially if the special couple hired a professional photographer.
-An 'unplugged' wedding, at least, an 'unplugged" ceremony, has become an option for couples.
+There is absolutely no concern with this in everyday situations, however, when it comes to once-in-a-lifetime occasions such as a wedding, seeing life behind a camera or iPhone may cause a problem, especially if the special couple hired a professional wedding photographer.
+An 'unplugged' wedding, at least, an 'unplugged" ceremony, has become a popular option for couples.
 This article shares Grand Lens Photography's five reasons why couples should consider having an "unplugged" wedding.

 Interrupting camera flashes

 Professional photographers seldom use the pop-up flash on a camera.
 Photographers use their knowledge of natural and artificial lighting in a controlled manner and this enables the capability to capture the best photographs.
 However, when guests begin to take photos using their cell phone and digital camera with automatic flash, it ultimately disturbs the controlled atmosphere created by the photographer.
 As a result, the photo is washed out and no couple who has hired a photographer wants poor wedding photos because a guest of theirs just had to capture their own photo.

 Wedding guests who love to take their own pictures feel the need to step into the aisle or even shove the hired professional out of the way to get the photo they want.
 Although the excitement of the guests is understandable, it can ruin professional images.
 Photographers know where to stand and what angles to use for different moments.
 Also, they only have one second to capture those significant moments (e.g., the first kiss).
 A guest hopping into the aisle at the last minute or holding up a large iPad can block the view of the photographer.
 The end result could be a photo of Aunt May, standing in the aisle with her camera or the bride being blocked by the head of another guest.